-- cooking are made directly from raw grains. - Processing raw grains into flour does not kill harmful bacteria. - Many foods made with flour also contain raw eggs, which may contain harmful bacteria. - Cooking is the only way to be sure that foods made with flour and raw eggs are safe. - Never eat or taste raw flour, dough, or batter.
+2. Processing raw grains into flour does not kill

+Many foods made with flour also contain raw eggs, which may contain harmful bacteria.
+Cooking is the only way to be sure that foods made with flour and raw eggs are safe.
+Never eat or taste raw flour, dough, or harmful bacteria.